 Updates to license types can be done exclusively on a desktop & can be updated as often as you’d like.

 - Sign in to Flickr on a desktop.

-- Click on the selected photo to open the photo page.
+- Select a photo to open the photo page.

 - Next to the Ⓒ icon, select the arrow to open the drop-down menu.

-- Select your desired license type to apply it.
+- Select your desired license type to apply.

 Multiple photos at once (for Pro users only)

 - Hover over You | select Camera Roll.

 - Select the photos you want to change.

 - Select your new license from the "Copyright protection level" menu.